Probate & Trust Administration

 Helping you handle one of life’s most difficult tasks

-Brad N. Baker and the estate planning team at Baker, Burton & Lundy have earned a reputation in the South Bay and the Los Angeles metropolitan area for its dedication to providing quality estate planning and estate administration guidance.
+Brad N. Baker and Mary Korkodian along with the estate planning team at Baker, Burton & Lundy have earned a reputation in the South Bay and the Los Angeles metropolitan area for its dedication to providing quality estate planning and estate administration guidance.
 While many firms prepare estate plans and trusts, fewer actually administer them and settle them in court through a process called probate.

 Attorneys at our firm believe that estate planning is only the first step in assisting our trust and estate clients.
 We believe that trust administration after death is as important as the initial creation of the trust.
 Since trusts play a key role in most estate plans, the administration of a trust is a central component of effective estate administration.

 When assisting clients in trust administration, our philosophy is to concentrate our efforts in areas that actually require legal assistance and leave the ministerial functions to others.
 We find that this keeps the legal fees down and also empowers the client at a time when clients often feel helpless after the loss of a loved one.

 The concept of “fiduciary duty” is the cornerstone of trust administration.
 Fiduciary duty is the highest duty we have under the law.
 Trustees owe a fiduciary duty to the trust beneficiaries.
 This relationship between trustee and beneficiary can lead to interesting situations, especially when a trustee is also a beneficiary.

 A common concern for new fiduciaries, such as trustees, is if their intended actions will be considered appropriate in the eyes of the probate court system.
 Our decades of experience representing trustees means we can provide seasoned insight into what a local probate court is likely to consider prudent for a fiduciary.